Steroid Drug Testing: A Complete Guide

 Are steroid drug tests expensive?

 Most of the steroid drug tests are expensive, but the price depends on the type of test administered.
 In high schools, the cost of steroid testing ranges from $50 to $150 per unit, not including the cost of collecting and handling the samples.
-Professional steroid drug test can be more expensive.
+A professional steroid drug test can be more expensive.

 Steroid Drug Test Cost

 How much does a steroid test cost, actually depends on the type of test administered.
-However, almost all the steroid drug tests are very expensive.
+However, almost all the steroid drug tests are costly.
 For example, in high schools, steroid testing can cost anywhere between $50 and $150 per unit, and that doesn’t even include the cost of collecting and handling the samples.
 The cost of professional steroid drug test can be much higher.

 Methods and Best Tests Reviewed: